 Is financial aid available?

 Absolutely.
-A family's ability to pay tuition is not a factor in the admission decision.
-Financial aid is offered to students who have earned admission and who qualify for need-based financial aid grants by applying through the School and Student Services for Financial Aid.
-St. Margaret's makes every attempt to assist all qualified families who have applied for aid.
+A family's ability to pay tuition is not a factor in admission decisions.
+Financial aid is offered to students (Kindergarten- Grade 12) who have earned admission and who qualify for need-based financial aid.
+Families submit confidential financial aid application forms through the School and Student Services for Financial Aid.
+Please access the Tuition and Financial Aid section of our website for details on how to apply for financial aid.
+St. Margaret's makes every attempt to assist all qualified families.
 However, on occasion, family need may be greater than the school's financial resources.
-Please see the Tuition and Financial Aid section of our website for details on how to apply for financial aid.

 How do new families transition into the St. Margaret's community?